 Donna Fenn is the author of two books, Upstarts!
 How GenY Entrepreneurs Are Rocking the World of Business and 8 Ways You Can Profit From Their Success and Alpha Dogs: How Your Small Business Can Become a Leader of the Pack.
 Fenn is also a contributing editor at Inc., a blogger on BNET/CBSi and Inc.com, and an experienced international keynote speaker.
 Her work has appeared in The New York Times, Newsweek, Working Woman, Parents, Reader’s Digest, and The Washington Monthly, among other publications.

-Benjamin Goldberg is the founder and co-owner of Strategic Hospitality, the parent company to Nashville-based Paradise Park, Aerial, Merchants, The Patterson House, The Catbird Seat, and Pinewood Social.
-In 2006, Benjamin created Strategic Hospitality as a modest company of two and has grown to a thriving hospitality group employing more than 300 people.
-A believer and supporter in the city of Nashville, Benjamin sits on the board for both the Rochelle Center and the University School of Nashville.
+Benjamin Goldberg is the founder and co-owner of Strategic Hospitality, parent company to Nashville-based Paradise Park, Aerial, Merchants, the Patterson House, the Catbird Seat, and Pinewood Social.
+In 2006, Goldberg created Strategic Hospitality as a modest company of just him and his brother Max, which has since grown to become a thriving hospitality group employing more than 300 people.
+A believer in and supporter of the city of Nashville, Goldberg sits on the boards of both the Rochelle Center and the University School of Nashville.
 He is also a member of the Entrepreneurs’ Organization and Leadership Nashville for the class of 2014-2015.

 Dr. Marshall Goldsmith

 Recently recognized as one the Top 10 business thinkers in the world, a most influential leadership thinker, and the most respected executive coach, Dr. Marshall Goldsmith is an authority in helping successful leaders achieve positive, lasting change in behavior.
 His 34 books, including What Got You Here Won’t Get You There, have sold more than two million copies worldwide.
 Goldsmith is one of a select few executive advisers who have worked with more than 150 CEOs throughout his career.